scipy-conference/scipy_proceedings/README.md

 - Please do not modify any files outside of your paper directory.

-Pull requests are to be submitted by **May 18th**, but modifications are allowed during the open review period which ends July 5th.
+Pull requests are to be submitted by **June 15th**, but modifications are allowed during the open review period which ends July 5th.

 ## General Guidelines